Ledig stilling på Universitetet i Oslo

 The University of Oslo is Norway’s oldest and highest ranked educational and research institution, with 28 000 students and 7000 employees.
 With its broad range of academic disciplines and internationally recognised research communities, UiO is an important contributor to society.

-The Department of Political Science is a part of the Faculty of Social Sciences and conducts research, teaching, and dissemination.
-The Department currently has 33 permanent academic staff members, 13 PhD candidates, 6 postdoctoral fellows, and 10 administrative employees.
-About 1100 students are currently enrolled in Bachelor’s, Master’s, and PhD study programmes in political science, as well as the interdisciplinary Bachelor’s degree programmes in International Studies and Public Administration and Leadership and the Master’s degree programme in Peace and Conflict Studies.
-The department is the host of the C-REX Center for Research on Extremism.
+The Department of Political Science is a part of the Faculty of Social Sciences and conducts research, teaching and dissemination.
+The Department currently has 33 permanent academic staff members, 13 research fellows conducting PhDs, six postdoctoral fellows and ten administrative employees.
+About 1100 students are currently enrolled in Bachelor’s, Master’s and PhD study programmes in political science, as well as the interdisciplinary Bachelor’s degree programmes in International Studies and Public Administration and Leadership, and the Master’s degree programme in Peace and Conflict Studies.
+The department is the host of C-REX Center for Research on Extremism.

-- Successful candidates must document top grades and an MA Thesis of the highest quality.
+Successful candidates must document top grades and an MA Thesis of the highest quality.
 Personal suitability will also be an important factor.
-Short-listed applicants may be called for an interview.
+Short-listed applicants may be called for interview.

 How to apply

-- A cover letter statement of motivation and research interests
+- Cover letter statement of motivation and research interests

 - A project description, including progress plan (max.
 3000 words)

-- An official explanation of the grading and credit system at your university translated into ECTS-credits
+- Official explanation of the grading and credit system at your university, translated into ECTS-credits.

-- A complete list of publications and academic works that the applicant wishes to be considered by the evaluation committee A list of reference persons: 2 or 3 references (name, relation to candidate, e-mail, and phone number)
+- A complete list of publications and academic works that the applicant wishes to be considered by the evaluation committee.

-When evaluating the application, emphasis will be given to the future “project description” and the applicant’s academic and personal prerequisites to carry out the project.
+When evaluatiing the application, emphasis will be given to the applicant's academic and personal prerequisites to carry out the project.
 Applicants may be called in for an interview.

 Please see the guidelines and regulations for appointments to Research Fellowships at the University of Oslo.